Here's what happens when you access a Web site using a WAP-enabled device:

 - WDP - The Wireless Datagram Protocol works in conjunction with the network carrier layer (see below).
 WDP makes it easy to adapt WAP to a variety of bearers because all that needs to change is the information maintained at this level.

 - Network carriers - Also called bearers, these can be any of the existing technologies that wireless providers use, as long as information is provided at the WDP level to interface WAP with the bearer.

 Once the information is received by the WAP client, it is passed to the minibrowser.
 This is a tiny application built into the wireless device that provides the interface between the user and the wireless Internet.

 The minibrowser does not offer anything more than basic navigation.
 Wireless Internet is still a long way from being a true alternative to the normal Internet.
 It is really positioned right now for people who need the ability to connect no matter where they are.
 The WAP Forum is continually working on the specifications of the WAP standard to ensure that it evolves in a timely and useful manner.

-For more information on wireless Internet and related topics, check out the links on the next page!
+For more information on wireless Internet and related topics, check out the links below!